 “A lack of exploration of one’s own emotional landscape leads to a lack of personal insight, and ultimately, limited comfort with and attunement to others’ feelings,” says Jernigan.

 There are likely many causes for emotional unavailability.
-But much of the research on the topic has focused on the attachment theory and the early parent/child relationship.
+But much of the research on the topic has focused on attachment styles and the early parent/child relationship.

 When caregivers deny affection and emotional support or reprimand the child for emotional expressions, children tend to repeat this pattern in their adult relationships.

-Those children who don’t experience adequate responses to their emotional needs may be more likely to develop an avoidant attachment style.
+Those children who don’t experience adequate responses to their emotional needs may be more likely to develop an avoidant attachment style, a form of unhealthy attachment.

 This means they’ll tend to be more independent, physically and emotionally, and have a harder time getting intimate with others or relying on them.